scalyr/scalyr-agent-2/docs/architecture.md

   picking up that content and sending it to Scalyr API.
 * For safety reasons, there are rate limits put in place for each monitor writes.
 Each write represents data which is sent to the Scalyr API and that's data end user needs to pay for.
-To avoid or bad plugins which could result in a lot of data being produced and written to disk, rate limits are put in place for each monitor.
+To avoid bad plugins which could result in a lot of data being produced and written to disk, rate limits are put in place for each monitor.